-This beautiful modern apartment located near Valencia, Spain, with exposed bricks and beams caught my attention.
+This beautiful modern Spanish style apartment located near Valencia, Spain, with exposed bricks and beams caught my attention.
 A perfect example of different styles involved to showcase apartment’s authenticity.
 The owners chose not to do the work by themselves, instead they trusted owner’s brother, who has a design firm Boor Studio, to buy an akward, dark, uninviting space and convert it to a livable, full of light authentic apartment with preserved details.

 Everything was done to preserve original bricks and mosaic floors.
 We can see that furniture has been chosen muted and similar to bricks colour so that the building could stand out.

 Tom Dixon lighting and Wishbone chairs are featured in the dining room: